 Mavis is an exceptional character.
 One who relies on her wits and profound knowledge of the world to muscle her way around with the big boys.
 She is still young, and that is perfectly reflected in her still-maturing ideals.
 She is a bit naive, despite seeming like a bonafide genius.
 I thought that this last episode would finally answer the question about Mavis’ friend and how she’s clearly another one of her illusions brought to life.
 It seems like we as an audience should know this, and it’s just waiting for the harrowing revelation to actually rear its ugly head to Mavis herself.
 I still deeply prefer Mavis over Natsu as a main character, although I do miss Happy’s adorable quips.

-We finally got our first glimpse of how Mavis and the treasure hunters birthed idea for the Fairy Tail guild.
-It was a nostalgic moment that led to the first part of Fairy Tail Zero that I didn’t like, which was encountering Blue Skull.
+We finally got our first glimpse of how Mavis and the treasure hunters birthed the idea for the Fairy Tail guild.
+It was a nostalgic moment that unfortunately led to the first part of Fairy Tail Zero that I didn’t like, which was encountering Blue Skull.
 Their underlings are worse than cannon fodder.
 They are utterly brain dead, and presented the most basic level of combat one could think of.
 Granted, I said I like this non-combat oriented arc of Fairy Tail, but that doesn’t mean the action has to suck when it does appear.
 My impressions are still highly favorable for Fairy Tail Zero.
 Mavis has finally taken a big hit to her confidence since her trump card backfired in her face.
 I think she’s due for some good character growth, even though she’s already fantastic as she is.

 The first game was a battle between two opposing play styles.
 The free-form Jozenji versus our structured Karasano.
 This match was a great opener to the tournament that showed the value of having fun and being competitive at the same time.
-They are two values that often get sacrificed to the other.
-A notion that got plenty of representation thanks to the conflict with Tsukishima.
+They are two values that often get sacrificed to each other, a notion that got plenty of representation thanks to the conflict with Tsukishima.
 While the game didn’t feel all that suspenseful, it was still a very entertaining watch, and even though Jozenji lost, they got a more personal form of victory.
 Haikyuu is great at dishing out excellent metaphorical consolation prizes.
 No loser ever walks away without some kind of rekindled spirit or an emotional award.
 This is part of what makes Haikyuu such a repeatedly encouraging form of positive reinforcement.

 The games have only been getting better, so my hopes are high for the next opponent.
 By always focusing on the team, this anime assures that no main character gets overshadowed for too long.
 It prides itself on demonstrating that every player has a reason for being and a role on the team.
 I got a little bit of the dramatic edge I was hoping for with the unnerved captain and the player injury, and I would definitely appreciate more gripping content like that.
 Sometimes Haikyuu is a bit too happy, but that barley qualifies as a complaint.
 Just keep bringing me Hinata’s war cries and crazy quick spikes!